-Mark when your viewers’ attention starts to wonder
+Mark when your viewers’ attention starts to wander

 Prolonged scenes with no emotional load lead to a decrease in concentration on the film / show and consequently to distraction from the material being viewed.
 That’s why, aside from a graph on which you can trace the emotions that accompany the viewer during the show / film, we have developed an algorithm that identifies moments in which viewers do not focus on the material they are viewing.
-On the chart, there is an additional trend line showing whether your viewers are getting increasingly involved in the show, or on the contrary – what initially attracted their interest, has lost it by the end of the movie / show, etc. Combining this knowledge with a graph illustrating the emotions just before the viewers had turned their eyes away will show you not only which scenes, but also for what emotional reasons, had caused the concentration of your audience to drop.
+On the chart, there is an additional trend line showing whether your viewers are getting increasingly involved in the show, or on the contrary – what initially attracted their interest, has lost it by the end of the movie / show, etc. Combining this knowledge with a graph illustrating the emotions just before the viewers turned their eyes away will show you both scenes, and emotional reasons that caused your audience’s focus to drop.

 Find out which actors are the most and the least popular